apphud/ApphudSDK/README.md

 ## Apphud SDK

-Apphud SDK is a lightweight open-source Swift library to help you grow your iOS subscriptions business.
+Apphud SDK is a lightweight open-source Swift library to create, manage and improve subscriptions in your iOS app.

 Visit our website for details: https://apphud.com

 ## Features

-👍 Easily purchase subscriptions using our SDK.
+👍 Integrating subscriptions using our SDK is very easy.
+Apphud takes care of a subscription purchase process.
+Integrate SDK in just a few lines of code.

 🧾 App Store receipts validation.

-💰 Track subscriptions info and view transactions history.
+Apphud validates and periodically refreshes App Store receipts to give you real-time data.

+🕗 View subscription details and transactions history.
+Get expiration date, autorenew status in our SDK.

+🔍 Determine for trial, introductory and promotional offer eligibility using our SDK.
+Useful

+🔔 Receive a real-time notification when a user gets billed.
+We will send you a message to Slack and Telegram immediately when a user gets billed or started trial.

-📊 View key subscription metrics in our [dashboard.](https://docs.apphud.com/analyze/dashboard)
+📊 View key subscription metrics in our [dashboard](https://docs.apphud.com/analyze/dashboard).
+Apphud has a convenient dashboard with key metrics of your subscriptions.

-💻 Create mobile purchase screens in our dashboard in just a few clicks with no coding.
+💻 Create mobile purchase screens with no coding in our visual editor.
+You don't need to develop purchase screens.
+Just pick a template and modify it.
+So easy! *promotional purchase screen are only available for now, contact us to get access to visual editor for creating initial purchase screens*

 ✔ Promotional [subscription offers](https://docs.apphud.com/getting-started/promo-offers) support.

-📈 [Integrations](https://docs.apphud.com/integrations/events) with mobile analytics and messengers (Amplitude, AppsFlyer, Mixpanel, Slack, Telegram).
+Use Apphud to easily give a discount for existing and lapsed customers.
+No backend required.

+🔌 Send subscription events to other mobile analytics.
+Apphud reduces pain in sending subscription events to external mobile analytics: Amplitude, Mixpanel etc.

 💱 User local currency real-time conversion.

 🏆 Automated rules to [win back](https://docs.apphud.com/win-back/rules) lapsed subscribers.
+Apphud will automatically offer user a discount when user cancels a subscription.

 🕵️ Subscription cancellation insights tool.
+Understand why you customers cancel a subscription to make right product decisions.

 💸 Handle billing grace period and billing issues.
+Apphud will automatically ask a user to update his billing details in case of billing issue during renewal.

 👏 Great [documentation](https://docs.apphud.com/).